 Ever accelerating with technology, change can be good, but we often hate the uncertainty that comes with it.
 “To the human mind, uncertainty equals danger,” Bryan E. Robinson wrote in 2020, when uncertainty was particularly rampant.
 “If your brain doesn’t know what’s around the corner, it can’t keep you out of harm’s way.
 So it always assumes the worst, over personalizes threats, and jumps to conclusions.”
 A critical driver of anxiety, studies show uncertainty is even more stressful than situations with predictable negative outcomes.
 We prefer pain, in other words, to the fear of pain, or even the fear of change.

 On a deep level, our prime directive is safety.
 Feeling danger can, as a result, lead us to seek safety in our respective herd and cause us to lash out to protect it, and ourselves, against threats; either to our physical body or to our ego.
 Like an invisible exoskeleton, the ego is a many-colored coat of “beliefs” that shields our emotional vulnerabilities.
 Like a car’s airbag, it inflates to protect our most childlike beliefs from harm whenever they crash into facts or evidence that conflict with them.
 As an inflated consciousness, Carl Jung explained, it is “always egocentric and conscious of nothing but its own existence.
 It is incapable of learning from the past, of understanding contemporary events, and of drawing right conclusions about the future.
 This ‘consciousness’ is hypnotized by itself and therefore cannot be argued with.”
-The more traumatized you were as a child, the more you depend on your ego-airbag to protect you, so the more it inflates.
+The more traumatized you were as a child, the more of a fear-induced binary lens colors you perspective.
+And the more that happens, the more you rely on your ego-airbag to protect you from what you fear, so the more it inflates.
 Even if merely imagined, the ego responds to threats as if they are real, and seeks safety among other airbags.
-Within that herd of airbags, we can tune-out and let our ego operate on the autopilot of our subconscious beliefs, floating like a leaf on the emotional current of our preferred “crowd.”
+Within that herd of airbags, we can tune-out and let our ego operate on the autopilot of our subconscious beliefs, which are rooted in fear of change, floating like a leaf on the emotional current of our preferred “crowd.”

 What is the change we are seeing today?
 In “The Corporate Reconstruction of American Capitalism: 1890 to 1916,” one of the great historians of the 20th century, Marty J. Sklar, wrote extensively about how, during the Gilded Age, corporate elites worked with politicians to shift the economy away from dealing with the perils of “free market” competition for themselves, shifting those perils instead onto the working class to undermine unionization efforts, in order to create oligopolies and consolidate corporate control.
 Socialism for the elites, in short, Capitalism for the rest.
 And today, as Chris Hedges points out, the tectonic plates of our economy are shifting yet again, from the corporate oligopoly that has reigned for the last century, to the good-old-days of oligarchic feudalism with a twist of techno.